kristinemlarson/gnssrefl/tests/first_drivethru.md

 ### Summary Guide for Installation

+* This code has only been tested for linux and MacOS.

 * Make sure **wget** exists on your machine.
 If you type *which wget* and something comes back, you should be good.

 * gzip, xz, and unix compression (Z) should be supported by your machine